 Why are some able to transcend their addiction while others aren't?
 What do people really need to do to achieved sustained recovery?

-Enabling a love one: drug or alcohol addiction
+Enabling a loved one: drug or alcohol addiction

 It is always difficult to watch a loved one suffer from discomfort, pain and distress, whether physical or psychological.
 When friends and family do not disengage themselves from their loved one’s emotional manipulation and when they help him or her maintWatch this video on supporting a loved on with drug or alcohol addiction